Help!: Background

 In 1964, the Beatles appeared in their first feature film, A Hard Day's Night.
 Despite initial scepticism, reviews were near universal in their acclaim, elevating the Beatles' prestige as artists.
-With the aim of making one film a year, work began on a second Beatles picture for 1965 release.
+Intending to make one film a year, work began on a second Beatles picture for a 1965 release.
 It would once again be directed by Richard Lester and produced by Walter Shenson, but written by Marc Behm and Charles Wood instead of Alun Owen.
 It was given the working title Eight Arms to Hold You, one of Ringo Starr's "Ringoisms"; the name stuck until early April, long enough to even appear on the US "Ticket to Ride" single, but John Lennon and Paul McCartney presumed it would be too difficult to write a compelling song with that title, so Help! was chosen instead.

 According to McCartney, most of the songwriting for Help! was done at Kenwood, Lennon's house in Weybridge.
 McCartney also wrote some songs, e.g. "Yesterday" and "I've Just Seen a Face", at his girlfriend Jane Asher's family home, 57 Wimpole Street in London.
 At this time, the Beatles were heavily influenced by Bob Dylan, especially Lennon, who later referred to it as his "Dylan period".
 Mark Hertsgaard writes that while Dylan's influence was "evident" on Beatles for Sale, Help! is where it became "fully realized".
 Additionally, Help! is the first Beatles album on which drugs made a significant impact.
 Dylan in 1964 had introduced them to cannabis, which they smoked habitually while filming Help!, and they first encountered LSD in spring 1965.
 According to Alexis Petridis, drugs motivated the Beatles on Help! to take their songwriting to "new emotional depths", such as on "You've Got to Hide Your Love Away" and "Ticket to Ride".